BASIC SEIZURE FIRST AID

 - Time the seizure with your watch.

-- Clear the area around (remove anything hard or sharp).
+- Clear the surrounding area (remove hard or sharp objects).

 - Loosen ties or anything around the neck that may make breathing difficult.